subir-multiples-ficheros-multer

 • Storage: Allows specifying whether files should be stored on disk or in memory.

-• File filtering: Enables validation and filtering of files based on their type, size, and other properties.
+• File filtering: Allows validating and filtering files based on their type, size, and other properties.

-• Custom routes: Simplifies the configuration of routes for storing files and handling them according to our needs.
+• Custom routes: Facilitates configuring routes to store files and handle them according to our needs.

 How to Install Multer

 To start using Multer, we first need to install it in our Node.js project.
-We assume that we already have a configured Express project.
-If we don’t have one yet, we can start one with:
+We assume you already have an Express project set up.
+If not, we can start one with:

 npm install multer